Lamyne/Poqemon-QoE-Dataset/README.md

 --> NOTES:
-    - 2st (Vresolution) attribute is class identifier for the video resolution (240p or 360p)
+    - 2st (Vresolution) attribute is class identifier for the video resolution (240p, 360p)

     - 10st (Ntype) attribute is class identifier for the used network type in the assessment: